troyhacks/MoonLight/docs/develop/nodes.md

             * on: (de)activates the node
             * constructor: sets the corresponding layer
             * setup: if layout sets channelsPerLight and request map
-        * Nodes manipulate the leds / channels array and the virtual to physical layer mappings.
+        * Nodes manipulate the LEDs / channels array and the virtual to physical layer mappings.
         * specify which functions (layout, effect, modifier): One node in general implements one, but can also implement all three (e.g. Moving Head...  wip...)
             * layout
             * effect